themeteorchef/managing-dates-with-moment/README.md

 #### Tutorial: Managing Dates with Moment

 In this tutorial, we'll learn how to manage dates with the `moment` library from NPM.
-We'll look at examples of
+We'll look at examples of creating dates, converting dates, and storing dates in the database for retrieval later.

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/managing-dates-with-moment)